SoftBank-backed Oyo, known for budget stays, to rebrand Hooters hotel in Vegas

 Oyo, founded by 25-year-old Agarwal in 2013, started as a budget hotel aggregator in India.
 It expanded rapidly into markets such as China, Europe and the United States, and now manages over 23,000 properties across the world.

-Valued at about $10 billion, Oyo now caters to an increasing number of corporate travelers who frequent its hotels because of affordable rents, cushioning the company from seasonal changes associated with the industry.
+Valued at about $10 billion, Oyo now caters to an increasing number of corporate travellers who frequent its hotels because of affordable rents, cushioning the company from seasonal changes associated with the industry.

 Agarwal, who recently took out a loan to buy back $2 billion worth of equity in the company, said he intended to spend on building technology and talent, not on discounts.